-BOLD GOAL

-Children in the Chippewa Valley will enter school ready to succeed.
+BOLD GOAL: Children in the Chippewa Valley will enter school ready to succeed.

-TARGET POPULATION

-Children ages zero to five, in households at or below the ALICE threshold.
+TARGET POPULATION: Families and/or households with children ages zero to five at or below the ALICE threshold.

-SHARED OUTCOMES (Programs must meet both outcomes.)
+SHARED OUTCOMES: Programs must measure one or both of the outcomes.

-Outcome 1: Children in the target population will demonstrate appropriate development in the following areas:
+Outcome 1: Children in the target population will demonstrate optimum development in the following areas:

-- 1. Health and physical well-being
+- Health and physical well-being

-- 2. Social and emotional development
+- Social and emotional development

-- 3. Language and general knowledge
+- Language development and general knowledge